mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 vacuum sometimes creates conflicts between industrial concerns on the planet.
-A conglomeration of mining firms confidentially established the contract with ZRC, going over the heads of its own miners’ union.
+A conglomeration of mining firms confidentially established the contract with ZRC, going over the heads of its own miners' union.
 The project was intended to be confidential but there was a leak.
 ZRC considered scuttling the operation but a lanthanum shortage in the Shesh belt made them